ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

     }
 }
 ```
-***NOTE: A key point to remember can be that in DFS, the node is marked as visited inside the loop that is once it has been reached and is being processed, on the other hand in BFS a node is marked as visited when it is being added to the queue for further processing.***
+***NOTE: A key point to remember can be that in DFS, the node is marked as visited when it has been reached and is being processed.
+On the other hand, in BFS, a node is marked as visited before it is processed, at the time of adding it to the queue itself.***

 <a href="#Contents">Back to contents</a>